 The Multi-Function knob can be set to control Throttle Sensitivity.
-Throttle Sensitivity works the same way as Steering Sensitivity, but applies the effect to the throttle channel.
+Throttle Sensitivity works the same way as Steering Sensitivity as described on page 17, but applies the effect to the throttle channel.
 Only forward throttle is affected; brake/reverse travel remains linear regardless of the Throttle Sensitivity setting.

-Steering Percentage (Dual-Rate)
+Steering Percentage (Dual Rate)

 The Multi-Function knob can be set to control the amount (percentage) of servo travel applied to steering.
-Turning the Multi-Function knob fully clockwise will deliver maximum steering throw; turning the knob counterclockwise reduces steering throw (note: turning the dial counterclockwise to its stop will eliminate all servo travel).
+Turning the Multi-Function knob fully clockwise will deliver maximum steering throw; turning the knob counter-clockwise reduces steering throw (note: turning the dial counter-clockwise to its stop will eliminate all servo travel).
 Be aware that the steering End Point settings define the servo's maximum steering throw.
 If you set Steering Percentage to 100% (by turning the Multi-Function knob fully clockwise), the servo will travel all the way to its selected end point, but not past it.
-Many racers set Dual-Rate so they have only as much steering throw as they need for the track's tightest turn, thus making the model easier to drive throughout the rest of the course.
-Reducing steering throw can also be useful in making a model easier to control on high-traction surfaces, and limiting steering output for oval racing where large amounts of steering travel are not required.
+Many racers set Dual Rate so they have only as much steering throw as they need for the track's tightest turn, thus making the car easier to drive throughout the rest of the course.
+Reducing steering throw can also be useful in making a car easier to control on high-traction surfaces, and limiting steering output for oval racing where large amounts of steering travel are not required.